teaci-docs/drone-docs/content/usage/overview.md

 # Getting Help

-For help troubleshooting **failed builds** please use [Stackoverflow](https://stackoverflow.com).
-The Stackoverflow community will be able to answer questions unique to your programming language and technology stack that the Drone maintainers are unqualified to answer.

-For all other questions or issues please use the community [chat room](https://gitter.im/drone/drone) for support.
+Please use the community [chat room](https://gitter.im/tea-ci/drone) for support.